autocme/ReceptionManagement/replit.md

 - Added write method override in booking to restrict tenant edits to owned records only
 - Created new financial security group for scheduled payments access
 - Fixed duration name translations to work dynamically with user's language context
+- Made all user-facing Python strings translatable using _() function for error messages and computed fields

 ### Kanban Views and Auto-assignment (July 21, 2025)
 - Added kanban view as default for booking model with consistent styling matching other modules